 top of page

-The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all environmental challenges and become super-ecofriendly.
+This project details the futures of 100 cities across the globe as though they've somehow overcome all environmental challenges and become super-ecofriendly.
 This month, we highlight the future of Dawai City.

 Dawei City sits on the southern coast of the nation of Burma (aka Myanmar).
 The true size of the city, with some 150,000 residents, is hidden beneath the coconut and betelnut palms that give the city a tropical forest ambiance.
 The city’s residents are predominantly of Dawei ethnicity, making the city different from most other cities in Burma which are dominated by ethnic Burmese.

-The Green Utopia of Dawai 2121
+The Green Utopia of Dawai -- sometime in the future.

 Eco-power: all personnel involved in the project, from low-paid workers to general managers and investors, have to ride on electro-generating pedal bicycles when they move around on-site.
 This provides for two environmental benefits.
 Firstly, the transport of personnel is done without producing waste gases.
 And secondly, the electricity for the industrial park is -- at least in part -- produced in an ecofriendly manner as the electricity feeds back into the electricity grid.